smquadrat/cboe-data-pull/README.md

 # cboe-data-pull

+Disclaimer: the information in this repository is for educational/information purposes only

-Selenium-powered tool to pull CBOE option chains
+Selenium-powered tool that pulls CBOE option chains based on equity ticker input